HealthRecords/health-record-visualizer/README.md

 I am not medically trained, and have no documentation on the file format.
 This code is NOT for making medical decisions.
 There may be missing data and actual errors.
 I recommend discussing anything interesting you find with your doctor.

 ## Why?
 My initial goal is to graph my weight and blood-pressure over time.
-Kaiser's app allows you to graph test results, but I have not found a way to graph vital sign recording over time.
+Kaiser's app allows you to graph test results, but I have not found a way to graph vital signs recorded over time.
 You can look at each record, one at a time, but who wants to do that?

 # How to Get Your Kaiser Medical Record data